 Decide where you want to live while abroad

 There are so many different options, and each will give you a totally different experience.
 One option could be to live with a host family.
+In North Carolina Family Law, you can be more than a lawyer assessing and advising a client on his or her legal rights.
+You can help an individual through one of the most stressful experiences in life.
 This is by far the best option if you want to fully immerse yourself in the culture and become fluent in the language.
 But also keep in mind that your family could be in a suburb rather than in the city center and they might not be cool with you staying out partying all night.
 Another option is to live in an apartment with other students.
 A lot of universities give this option and you can either live with students from your home university or other international students.
 And another option is to live in a dorm with other students.
 This is usually the cheapest option and in most European dorms you will get your own room.
 While I was abroad, I lived in a dorm with other students from my program and French students and had a great experience.
 I also have friends who lived in apartments and with host families who loved those, so it really depends on what you think is the best fit for you.
 Once you decide, talk to your program to get a housing placement!

 Book your flight